Dual Master’s Degree in Special Education & Applied Behavioral Analysis (ABA)

 Today’s schools demand professionals trained in the science of human behavior and special education to help students with disabilities learn both academic and life skills.
-Drexel’s one-of-a-kind dual master’s program combines the skills needed to educate these students with the specialized field of applied behavior analysis, which includes established principles, practices, and tools applicable across a wide array of settings.
+Drexel’s one-of-a-kind Dual MS in Special Education and Applied Behavior Analysis program combines the skills needed to educate these students with the specialized field of applied behavior analysis, which includes established principles, practices, and tools applicable across a wide array of settings.

 Graduates are prepared for positions such as:

 - Autism Support Specialist